borntofrappe/borntofrappe/README.md

 <svelte:component this={Entry} />
 ```

-I will research the topic, but given the static nature of the content I am satisfied with the current solution.
+For the log, static in nature, I am satisfied with the first snippet.

 ### prerender

-Log routes are prerendered.
+Prerender log routes.

 ```html
 <script context="module">